urvashivankar/ai_mock_interview/README.md

-# 🧠 Urvashi's AI Mock Interview – Practice Like a Pro!
+#  AI Mock Interview – Practice Like a Pro!

 Welcome to **Urvashi's AI Mock Interview**, your personal AI-powered mock interview platform designed to simulate real-world interview scenarios with ease and accuracy.
 Whether you're a fresher or a professional, our tool helps you **build confidence, improve communication**, and get job-ready!

-> ⚡ Built with **Gemini API** for smart, contextual, and customized interview experiences.
+>  Built with **Gemini API** for smart, contextual, and customized interview experiences.
 Featuring a fallback **Simulation Mode** for maximum reliability.

 ---

-## 🚀 Key Features
+##  Key Features

-- 🎯 **Personalized AI Interviews** – Automatically generate interview questions based on your specific job role and description.
+-  **Personalized AI Interviews** – Automatically generate interview questions based on your specific job role and description.
-- 🛡️ **Simulation Mode (Fallback)** – Never face downtime.
+-  **Simulation Mode (Fallback)** – Never face downtime.
 If the AI is busy, the app switches to a high-quality "Simulated" interview flow.
-- 🎤 **Voice-Enabled Interaction** – Answer questions via mic and record responses in real-time.
+-  **Voice-Enabled Interaction** – Answer questions via mic and record responses in real-time.
-- 🎥 **Video & Audio Support** – Simulate face-to-face interviews with integrated camera and mic support.
+-  **Video & Audio Support** – Simulate face-to-face interviews with integrated camera and mic support.
-- 📊 **Smart Feedback Engine** – Get instant feedback on your answers, including a performance rating and improvement suggestions.
+-  **Smart Feedback Engine** – Get instant feedback on your answers, including a performance rating and improvement suggestions.
-- 🎨 **Premium UI/UX** – High-quality dashboard, categorized questions, and a sleek pricing page.
+-  **Premium UI/UX** – High-quality dashboard, categorized questions, and a sleek pricing page.
-- 🧠 **Easy-to-Use Dashboard** – Track your interview history and monitor your progress over time.
+-  **Easy-to-Use Dashboard** – Track your interview history and monitor your progress over time.

 ---

-## 🛠️ Tech Stack
+##  Tech Stack

 - **Frontend**: Next.Js, TailwindCSS, ShadCN
 - **AI/ML**: Google Gemini AI (gemini-1.5-flash)